Deploying Next.js with Docker and Github actions to Digital Ocean

 COPY . .

-COPY --from=deps /opt/app/node_modules ./node_modules
+COPY /opt/app/node_modules ./node_modules

 RUN npm run build